A DEN is a home.

 Our Programming

-Join our Book Clubs to explore literature that resonates with Indigenous and Afro-Indigenous experiences.
+Explore accessible literature that resonates with Indigenous and Afro-Indigenous experiences within the natural world.
 Each session focuses on selected works that inspire discussion, reflection, and connection within our community.
 Together, we'll delve into stories that honor our heritage and spark meaningful conversations.

 Coming Spring 2025.